sedie/bayside/README.md

 ### Stan fit

 There's no telling how long the chains will need to be to get good mixing.
 For 18 groups and ~6000 species over 256 years we found that 5000 iterations was sufficient.
-The code is set up to do 10000 iterations with 5000 for warmup.
-Modify iterations in `stan` function call in `code/model.r`.
+The code is set up to do 5000 iterations with 2500 for warmup.
+Modify iterations in `stan()` function call in `code/model.r`.

 ### Slow Plotting